damianhakert/damianhakert.github.io/source/posts/2017-02-09-why-we-are-not-leaving-the-cloud.html.md

 [Spooky23 on Hacker News: Proposed server purchase](https://news.ycombinator.com/item?id=13153860)
 > **Don't f*ck with storage.** 32 file servers for 96TB?
 Same question as with networking re:ceph.
 What are your failure domains?
 How much does it cost to maintain the FTEs who can run this thing?

-*Spooky23 did caveat his comment with "I'm a cranky old person now" ;)*
+*Spooky23 did leave a caveat to his comment: "I'm a cranky old person now" ;)*

 [Nicholas on the GitLab blog: Proposed server purchase](https://about.gitlab.com/2016/12/11/proposed-server-purchase-for-gitlab-com/#comment-3047537669)
 > I think there might be a pretty big IOPS drop when you switch over to this hardware.
 You're looking at having approximately 60 7200 RPM drives in this CephFS cluster.
 Doing the math, if you assume each of those drives can do 100 read and 100 write IOPS, and that you are doing 3x replication on write (plus journal writes), you're not going to get anywhere near the numbers that you want.